 My counselor told me to write a book so I’m writing a blog instead.
 I meant to start it a year ago but being at the bottom of the pyramid of Maslow’s Hierarchy Of Needs delayed things a bit.

-We lived off Wi-Fi for months.
-It became us vs the Google data pig.
-Then the neighbors let us use their connection until we got into a fight and they changed their password.
-Our trailer was just far enough away from their Wi-Fi that we could only get a signal from my husband’s spot in our bed – if it wasn’t raining.
+We initially used WiFi for Internet but it became us vs the Google data pig.
+The neighbors let us use their WiFi until we got into a fight and they changed their password.
+We could only connect from my husband’s spot in our bed and only if it wasn’t raining.
+It eventually took downing three gargantuan trees to get Internet service to the property.

-Then there’s the human factor of living off grid.
-Like the new extremes in the weather in eastern Washington as opposed to those of the moderate rain belt we moved from, the emotional highs and lows have been in stronger contrast.
+Emotional and social adjustments were inevitable with such a big move.
+Like the new extremes in the weather in eastern Washington as opposed to those of the moderate rain belt we moved from, the emotional highs and lows have been more extreme.

-Blistering hot summers and frigid winters have been mirrored by a new deeper sense of happiness but bought and paid for with days and weeks of depression.
-I hope the depressed part is mostly behind me.
+Hotter summers and colder winters came with newfound happiness that gave way to days and weeks of depression.
+I hope the hardest times are behind us.
 I’m ready for the kiddie rides after the roller coaster that was our first year.

-We arrived at our new property in September of 2017.
-It was autumn and we were very low on our budget.
+It was autumn when we moved in and we were very low on our budget.
 Still, it was new and fun and I repeatedly thought to myself “this might make for some good reading” and I made plans to start a blog.

 Then winter came on fierce and with a seriousness that slapped all thoughts of anything but survival out of our consciousnesses.
 We experienced a reality smack-down like no other and any ideas I had of the self actualization of “artfully” documenting our adventures disappeared under the snow along with most of our worldly possessions.
-I was too busy crying.
+I was too busy crying to write.

 Zero degree temperatures forced us to make the decision to relocate my son and I to an emergency shelter while my husband hunkered down at the property with our cat.